When will US LNG Terminals switch off

 Oh, you might say that the Europeans might still pay for the capacity and not lift the LNG.
 Well, in that case, the liquefaction capacity becomes vacant and as I don’t see clauses for what happens to LNG that has been produced but not lifted, it will naturally revert to the liquefier which then can push it into the spot market.

 However, let’s come back to the cost stack.
-Let’s assume that this safety net does not exist, and they must compete head on with other gas providers (yes, with Gazprom too) for any market they can muster.
-Their CAPEX load must sure kill them – or is it?
+Let’s assume that this safety net does not exist, and they must compete head-on with other gas providers (yes, with Gazprom too) for any market they can muster.
+Their CAPEX load must surely kill them – or is it?

-The gas kept flowing in spite of all the chatter suggesting the opposite – and so will the LNG now keep flowing.
+The gas kept flowing despite all the chatter suggesting the opposite – and so will the LNG now keep flowing.

 0 replies